 How to measure the impact of your lead gen campaign

-As is true with every campaign, it is vital to decipher a variety of performance evaluation guidelines before beginning your activity and alter this where appropriate along the way.
-By doing this, you can gain an insightful analysis about how well your campaign is truly performing, and make alterations wherever necessary at the most opportune time.
+As is true with every campaign, it is vital to decipher a variety of performance evaluation guidelines.
+This is before beginning your activity and you should alter it where appropriate along the way.
+The results?
+An insightful analysis about how well your campaign is truly performing, and optimization at the most opportune time.

 Identify your key metrics